MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskraid.md

 -   **TB** for terabyte.
 -   **PB** for petabyte.
 **drives**=
-Specifies the *drive_number* for the drives to use to create a LUN. if the **size=** parameter is not specified, the LUN created is the largest possible size allowed by all the specified drives. if the **size=** parameter is specified, providers will select drives from the specified drive list to create the LUN.
+Specifies the *drive_number* for the drives to use to create a LUN.
+If the **size=** parameter is not specified, the LUN created is the largest possible size allowed by all the specified drives.
+If the **size=** parameter is specified, providers will select drives from the specified drive list to create the LUN.
 Providers will attempt to use the drives in the order specified when possible.
 **stripesize**=
 Specifies the size in megabytes for a *stripe* or *RAID* LUN.
 The stripesize cannot be changed after the LUN is created.
 To specify the size using other units, use one of the following recognized suffixes immediately after the size: